BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 );
 ```

-This 2 operators are similar to `combineLatest` siblings,
+These 2 operators are similar to `combineLatest` siblings,
 The creation function is `zip` and the operator is `zipWith`.

 **withLatestFrom**